gerbenjacobs/gerbenjacobs.github.io/content/posts/2024-09-10-social-media-detox.md

 interesting to read old blog posts from years ago.
 And as such, this actual blog post is an attempt to kickstart everything again.

-With regards to social media; I do miss old Twitter..
+Regarding social media; I do miss old Twitter..
 But I fear that will never come back.

-My go to spots right now are just Reddit and Instagram reels, when I'm bored.
+My go-to spots right now are just Reddit and Instagram reels, when I'm bored.

 ## Duality of being chronically online